-Essentially, the strategy aims to deliver a financial return, which contributes to closing the growing funding gap currently forecast to be £2.7m in 2022/23 (as at October 2018).
+Essentially, the strategy aims to deliver a financial return, which contributes to closing the funding gap.

 This will entail developing a programme of work based on:

 - business cases put forward throughout the year; - business plan programmes and projects; - external funding bids; - fees and charges reviews; - marketing our services and assets - training and development of staff to grow our in-house commercialism skills; - the creation of cross-directorate working groups to take shortlisted projects forward; and, - harnessing Wyre's unique selling points including our capital assets, a brand that people trust and detailed local knowledge.